Anatta336/webgl-lunch/readme.md

 - Painting to a model.
 - Idea of non-colour data in textures.
 - Image split up into pixels, each calculated individually.
-- Demo of pixel colour calculation.
 - Show a per-channel view of the textures.
 Explain normal as "what would be lit up".

+### Lighting
 - Some discussion of HDR values for colours.
+- Show example of image based lighting vs directional light.

 ### Specialised hardware
 - Highly parallel.